 Citizens Bank is a great regional bank that services a large portion of the northeastern United States.
 Based in Rhode Island, they service states from Vermont to Delaware.

-The 2% fee is a bit more expensive than Ally Bank but is still worlds better than Bank of America or Chase.
+The 2% foreign transaction fee is a bit more expensive than Ally Bank but is still worlds better than Bank of America or Chase.
 They do charge $9.95 for a basic checking account and you’ll have to live in one of the 11 states that they serve, but it’s still a better deal than most.

 Other Payment Options for International Travel